Can I Close My Business With a Bounce Back Loan?

 Remember that if you are unable to pay back this emergency loan, then you risk your credit rating being affected at the bank which can limit your attractiveness to future lenders.

 CBILS loans in excess of £250,000 are often backed up by directors’ personal guarantees so unfortunately there will not be a way out of that.
+However any guarantee was not to include the directors principle residence and some banks limited the PG to £50k.
 On the other hand, for loans below the value of £250,000 you may be held personally liable and the ‘’veil of incorporation’’ may be lifted on the limited company if you have acted unreasonably.

 If you are in a hole then the usual advice is to stop digging!
 Do not run away from the issue nor make it worse.
 Face reality and assess the likelihood…your business may well be insolvent.
 Check out our pages, complete the insolvency tests and read our warning signs – do these apply or sound familiar?
 The most important thing if you find yourself in this situation is to ACT.
 Especially given that the factors involved here, personal guarantees, insolvency, liabilities.
 So, reach out and get professional assistance today!